emilgoh/pwm-caravel/docs/README.md

     The dead time generator output is produced by inputting the PWM waveform from each PWM module and the delayed PWM waveform.
 It introduces a short delay between the turn-on and off times of the PWM signals to prevent overlaps.

-    More information on the implemented Dead Time Generator: [Dead Time Generator Operation](deadtimegenerator.md)
+    More information on how the implemented Dead Time Generator works: [Dead Time Generator Operation](deadtimegenerator.md)

 ### Pin-out
 | PWM           | Caravel  | GPIO    | Type   |